-How do you create a modern website design?
-What elements do you need to make your website look fresh, bold and professional for your business?
+How do you create a clean, modern looking website?
+What design elements do you need to use, or not use, to make your website look minimal, bold, and professional for your business?

-Long gone are the days where website’s used to look like classified sections of the back of newspapers.
+First of all, long gone are the days where a website used to look like the classified sections of the back of newspapers.

-If you don’t know the kind I mean, it’s where everything is literally thrown on one single page, crammed together tightly with tons of colourful and flashy images, gimmicks, and hardly any breathing space.
+It’s where everything is literally thrown on one page, usually the homepage, and crammed tightly together with tons of colorful and flashy icons, images, silly little gimmicks, banners, and hardly any space between content elements.

-So if you’re thinking about a website redesign or rebranding, here are 6 essential elements of modern website design to look out for.
+So, if you’re thinking about a complete website redesign, here are 6 essential elements of modern website design you shouldn’t ignore.

 Let’s get started.